davidshares/Lightning-Network/README.md

 ### 2022

+February 16, 2022: Lightning Network speed update - as a service, it is hard to choose reliable LN routing peers that forward payments quickly.
+Plenty of nodes have bad response times and do not maintain proper liquidity in their channels, which makes payments slow. https://blog.lnrouter.app/lightning-payment-speed-2022

-February 21, 2022: Lightning Network faces many challenges, such as: 1) while technically two-party payment channels can exist off-chain forever, in practice they suffer from liquidity depletion bounding their lifetime, 2) two-party payment channels occupy significant block space per user when they get opened/closed, setting a bound on the number of LN users concurrently, and 3) multi-hop trust-minimized routing may cause even more channel closings (in-flight HTLCs leading to onchain claims).
+February 21, 2022: Lightning Network faces many challenges, such as 1) while technically two-party payment channels can exist off-chain forever, in practice they suffer from liquidity depletion bounding their lifetime, 2) two-party payment channels occupy significant block space per user when they get opened/closed, setting a bound on the number of LN users concurrently, and 3) multi-hop trust-minimized routing may cause even more channel closings (in-flight HTLCs leading to onchain claims).
 * https://coinpool.dev/v0.1.pdf
 * https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2022-February/019968.html